-Facebook is one of the many tools utilized today and that’s why we have 7 foolproof steps to getting your ad up and rolling.
-This will help you market your business and your specialties via Facebook Ads Manager.
+Facebook is one of the best marketing channel today and that’s why we have 7 fullproof steps to getting your Facebook ads up and rolling.
+With this 7 steps, you will have enought knowledge to market your business through Facebook Ads Manager.

 1. Be Seen – Build your profile/business page